scalacenter/scala-advent-of-code/docs/puzzles/day22.md

 ```

 The final code for part 1 is then to run the steps
-unly while they fit the initialisation sequence, and then
+only while they fit the initialisation sequence, and then
 summarise the set of cuboids:

 ```scala